Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 To catch up with this, more than sixty countries need to generate more than 15% of their electricity from solar.
 This could provide 45% of the electricity by 2050 if the energy system is fully decarbonised.
 Globally, this would imply a 68% increase in average annual solar PV investment from now until 2050 (to USD 192 billion/yr).
 Solar PV investment stood at USD 114 billion/yr in 2018.

 Today, solar PV penetration of electricity production per country has seen a significant rate of 10% in 2022 from nine countries.
 Spain topped the list with 19%, followed by Greece (17.5%), Chile (17%), and the Netherlands (15.9%).
-This means that PV contribution amounted to 6.2% of the electricity demand in the world in total, while the penetration rates of the EU and China were only 8.7% and 6.5%, respectively.
+This means that PV contribution amounted to 6.2% of the total electricity demand in the world, while the penetration rates of the EU and China were only 8.7% and 6.5%, respectively.

 Table: Projected Global Trends in Solar PV (2023-2033)